sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Note that :
 - The script only reduces the speeds above the recommended speed, lower speeds will be kept as in the G-Code.
-- Hotend PID cannot be changed when printing in Klipper, I recommend using PID values for a temperature between 70-90% of the maximum temperature.
+- Hotend PID cannot be changed during print in Klipper, I recommend using PID values for a temperature between 70-90% of the maximum temperature.
 - PA can be regulated in the script according to the temperature or not by unchecking the Adjust PA option befor generating the G-Code, and use the fixed PA from the Slicer or Klipper.
 - Changing the PA during printing causes a delay in execution and forms bubbles in the walls, the Script is programed to change PA only in Sparse infill, Internal solid infill, Support and Internal Bridge.
 ![351913375-991fe2b8-3935-46ff-816e-5b0aee981b4d](https://github.com/user-attachments/assets/602b96a8-2666-44bd-b70f-aa5c06deadd4)